Bestial Devastation: Cover art

 The front cover is from an 60 cm × 60 cm oil painting by ex-bassist of the band Chakal, Sérgio "Destroyer" Oliveira, also known as "AlJarrinha".
 The painting only uses red and black on a white canvas.
 The demon portrayed is heavily inspired by a Conan the Barbarian painting by Boris Vallejo.
 The cover is re-imagined in the Ghost album Prequelles cover art by Zbigniew M. Bielak which contains most of the same elements.

 Release

 Bestial Devastation was released in December 1985, alongside Overdose's Século XX EP.
 Over the next few months, it sold 8,000 copies.
 Sepultura's surprising success was partly attributed to the first Rock in Rio, which took place in Rio de Janeiro in January 1985.
 This music festival's line-up included Whitesnake, AC/DC, Iron Maiden, Queen, Ozzy Osbourne and the Scorpions, and was responsible for Brazil's hard rock/heavy metal boom.

 The EP was later reissued by Roadrunner Records on one CD with Morbid Visions in 1997.
 It included a demo version of the song "Necromancer" that was the first studio recording of the band, and a live version of "Antichrist" from the Chaos A.D. tour, re-written as "Anticop".

+Bestial Devastation was re-recorded and released in 2023 by Cavalera Conspiracy, a project of brothers Max and Igor Cavalera.
+At the same time, they released a newly recorded version of the 1986 album, Morbid Visions.